mennobo/mgmtconfig.com/content/docs/guide/design-and-theory.md

 `SSH`, and even in standalone mode.
 No central control server is ever used for coordinating operations.
 This does not mean that you can't model centralized control over your desired states.

+This architecture eliminates single points of failure and enables true peer-to-peer coordination.

 ## What's unique about the language?